 You have to apply for LSFL membership to study this course.

-English for Finance starts four times a year – in February, May, August and November.
+English for Finance starts three times a year – in January, May and September.